1960-1979 Timeline

 The Beechworth Music Group announce plans for a major fundraising event – a ‘Beechworth Derby’.
 Local policeman Herb Crossman will be pulled in a rickshaw by Neil McBain on an eight-day journey on foot from Beechworth to Melbourne.
 They hope to raise $3,000 in the sponsored event to equip local children with instruments to form a Junior Concert Band.
 However, after much publicity, they hit a snag when the Victorian Road Traffic Regulation Act of 1962 reveals that while a rickshaw is considered a ‘vehicle’ and can travel on the left-hand side of the road with cars, the person pulling the rickshaw is considered a ‘pedestrian’ and therefore must travel on the right-hand side of the road!
 Beechworth schoolchildren stage a protest march (below) and there is much debate and pleas to the government, but the law stands firm.

 In the end, the walk will proceed – without Herb Crossman and the much publicised rickshaw.
 Instead, Neil McBain will walk (on the right hand side of the road) on his own all the way to Melbourne – in the “Invisible Rickshaw Marathon” – ending at the Royal Melbourne Showgrounds.
-McBain, an education officer at the Beechworth Training Prison, had previously paddled a kayak from Yarrawonga to Mildura to help raise funds for the Manangatang Ambulance Service. |
+McBain, an education officer at the Beechworth Training Prison, had previously paddled a kayak from Yarrawonga to Mildura to help raise funds for the Manangatang Ambulance Service.

 1968 – Dec 12

-After remodelling of its façade to better reflect a shopfront of the 1870s, Sinclair’s Self-Service Supermarket has a grand re-opening ceremony at 73-77 Ford Street, with the Shire President holding a reception for special guest Dame Mabel Brookes (below).
+After remodeling of its façade to better reflect a shopfront of the 1870s, Sinclair’s Self-Service Supermarket has a grand re-opening ceremony at 73-77 Ford Street, with the Shire President holding a reception for special guest Dame Mabel Brookes (below).

-Merv Sinclair also owns and operates the General Store and Supermarket in the nearby town of Stanley |
+Merv Sinclair also owns and operates the General Store and Supermarket in the nearby town of Stanley

 1969